Blog Header

 Limitations:

-False positives can occur due to cross-reactivity with other bacteria, while endemic areas may show high baseline titers.
+False positives may occur due to previous typhoid infections or cross-reactivity with other bacteria.
+Endemic regions often have individuals with naturally high baseline titers.

 Conclusion: